-44. The development of global value chains is intertwined with the liberalization of trade in services.
-Therefore, to support the implementation of the AfCFTA Agreement, trade in services must be liberalized to facilitate the development of value chains across the continent.
-Of paramount importance to the efficient implementation of the Agreement and the subsequent establishment of effective value chains are the creation of credible databases on services, the improvement of government and private-sector capacity in negotiating the liberalization of services, and the establishment of structures to effectively regulate services.
+44. The development of global value chains is intertwined with the liberalisation of trade in services.
+Therefore, to support the implementation of the AfCFTA Agreement, trade in services must be liberalised to facilitate the development of value chains across the continent.
+Of paramount importance to the efficient implementation of the Agreement and the subsequent establishment of adequate value chains are the creation of credible databases on services, improving government and private-sector capacity in negotiating the liberalisation of services, and establishing structures to regulate services effectively.

 45. Efforts by African countries to establish or join regional and global value chains have been very ineffective, as evidenced by their inability to guarantee uninterrupted supplies of equipment, medicines and even vaccines to fight the COVID-19 pandemic.
-This result is explained by the shortage of skilled human capital, the lack of competitive logistics and telecommunications, the lack of cost-effective transport infrastructure, the absence of a conducive business environment, and the weak frameworks for the protection of intellectual property.
+This result is explained by the shortage of skilled human capital, the lack of competitive logistics and telecommunications, the lack of cost-effective transport infrastructure, the absence of a conducive business environment, and the weak frameworks for intellectual property protection.

-46. The Protocol on Trade in Services can support the deployment of information and communications technology through State parties' schedules of specific commitments and regulatory frameworks.
-AfCFTA countries will have to develop regulatory frameworks to facilitate cooperation and coordination across sectors, and formulate regulations needed to close the digital gap.
-To support global values chains, guiding policies must be formulated in respect of trade, investment, infrastructure, entrepreneurship, service liberalization, local firm development, workforce development and industry institutionalization.
+46. The Protocol on Trade in Services can support information and communications technology deployment through State parties' schedules of specific commitments and regulatory frameworks.
+AfCFTA countries will have to develop regulatory frameworks to facilitate cooperation and coordination across sectors and formulate regulations needed to close the digital gap.
+To support global values chains, guiding policies must be formulated regarding trade, investment, infrastructure, entrepreneurship, service liberalisation, local firm development, workforce development and industry institutionalisation.